bitpwr/qaketool/README.md

 ```

 The first argument to `create_apk` is the name of the target for the application.
-A make target called `build_apk` will be generated but automatically built.
+A make target called `apk` will be generated.

 #### Options